-As discussed above, SB 18-200 includes an Automatic Adjustment Provision so as to stay within the legislation's 30-year funding goal as discussed in "Funding Status of the State Division Plan" below.
+As discussed above, SB 18-200 includes an automatic adjustment provision so as to stay within the legislation's 30-year funding goal as discussed in "Funding Status of the State Division Plan" below.
 Previously, such adjustments required action by the General Assembly.
 The AAP assessment commenced with the December 31, 2018, actuarial funding valuation and is performed annually.
-Based on the results of the AAP assessment which utilized the December 31, 2019, actuarial valuation performed for funding purposes, no adjustments to member and employer contribution rates were required.
-However, based on the results of the AAP assessment which utilized the December 31, 2020, actuarial valuation performed for funding purposes, the automatic adjustment ("AI") cap will be lowered from 1.25% to 1.00% effective July 1, 2022.
+AAP adjustments to member and employer contributions and the maximum annual increase were triggered based on the 2018 and 2020 AAP assessments, effective as of July 1, 2020, and July 1, 2022, respectively.
+Based on the results of the AAP assessment which utilized the December 31, 2022, actuarial valuation performed for funding purposes, effective July 1, 2024, no adjustments are required.
+A complete history of the results of the annual AAP assessment and any applicable adjustments are available in the Actuarial Section (page 179) of the PERA 2022 ACFR.